 THE FIRST THING TO KNOW ABOUT BEING MORE ECO IS TO JUST GO FOR IT.
 DON'T OVER THINK IT.
 MAKING NO DECISION IS FAR WORSE THAN MAKING A DECISION.
 IF YOU MAKE A MISTAKE, LEARN FROM IT & TRY AGAIN NEXT TIME.
-The best lazy man, no fuss option to make the biggest eco difference in your life quickly is to go for the lowest common denominator.
-And frankly, 9 times out of 10, you'll be as close to the best decision as the most researched person in the greenest shirt on your block or at work.
+The best lazy man, no fuss option to make the biggest eco difference in your life quickly is to go for anything that is easy for you to change.
+You will be so pleased with yourself that you'll be very motivated to try something else.

 So, you've vowed to give up single use plastic bags, are online looking for a Reusable Bag and find yourself paralysed at the keyboard because suddenly the alternatives look as bad as the thing you are giving up.

 Here's the thing.
 They are all bad-ish, but none of the options are worse than single use plastic bags.
 Every plastic bag is a problem.
 You are choosing to use only one or a few.
 It's simple maths.

 So choose bags you love because they make you feel good and don't worry about their comparative credentials.

 Know that you are never accepting another single use plastic bag ever again and that puts you miles ahead, not matter which type you choose.

 Just a word - your reusable bag replaces any single use bag.
 Now you have it, there's no reason to accept any kind of single use bag again - plastic, paper, seaweed, recycled, upcycled, whale saving, orphanage building - none of them.
 They all use unnecessary resources.
 (If you want to save a whale, donate.)